petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/using-utility-pages.md

 1. Select *Blank* for an empty content page or choose an available master page template.

+1. Name the utility page and click *Save*.

+You can edit the newly created utility page the same way you would edit a [content page](../using-content-pages/adding-elements-to-content-pages.md).

 ## Selecting a Utility Page as Default

 1. Open the *Product Menu* ( ![Product Menu icon](../../../images/icon-product-menu.png) ) and  navigate to *Site Builder* &rarr; *Pages* &rarr; *Utility Pages* tab.